 - The primary hazard from storage of piranha waste is the potential for gas generation and over pressurization of the container when the solution is still hot.
 If you store a hot solution in an air tight container, it will explode! - Prior to storing the waste piranha solution, it must be left in an open container in order to cool down for several hours (overnight). - It is your responsibility to make sure that the open container is very clearly labeled and left in a safe area for overnight cool down.
 Fill in your name and contact information on the label.
-It is your responsibility to make sure that you return the next morning to bottle up the cooled waste.
+It is your responsibility to make sure that you return the next morning to bottle up the cooled waste

 - Once cooled down, the solution can be transferred into a closed glass container for waste storage.
-The container must be very clearly labeled with the solution name and composition and must include VERY VISIBLE warning signs not to add any other types of chemicals. - Call GT EH&S for Waste Removal 4-6224
+The container must be very clearly labeled with the solution name and composition and must include VERY VISIBLE warning signs not to add any other types of chemicals. - Use EHSA to generate a waste card (ehsa.gatech.edu) and request a pick up.
+Contact the HazMat Manager if you have any questions.